 As one of the Gavi's original six donor countries, the United States has been a critically important partner.
 Since 2000, the United States has contributed \$1.9 billion to Gavi.
 Immunizations and vaccines are a critical part of achieving the important goal of ending preventable child deaths and Gavi's activities support and bolster the effectiveness of other USG-funded child survival and health activities.
-If FY18 requested levels are appropriated, the U.S. will fulfill its pledge of \$1 billion for years 2015 to 2018.
-FY19 requested levels will help immunize an estimated 9.2 million additional children in 2019, leading to 164,000 lives saved.
-Our continued support of Gavi at FY19 levels would mean significant strides will be able to be achieved in their goal of immunizing an additional 300 million children and saving an additional 5 to 6 million lives between 2016 and 2020.
+FY20 requested levels will help immunize an estimated 9.2 million additional children in 2020 alone, leading to 164,000 lives saved.
+Continued support of Gavi at FY19 requested levels will support the partnership's objective to immunize an additional 300 million children between the 2016-2020 strategic period, saving an additional 5 to 6 million lives.